-If the Information Commissioner makes a recommendation, NSW Treasury may reconsider its decision by conducting an internal review, but if the decision has already been internally reviewed, NSW Treasury is to reconsider the decision and make a new decision.
-This can be done by the person who made the original decision.
+If the Information Commissioner makes a recommendation, NSW Treasury may reconsider its decision by conducting an internal review, by another officer, but if the decision has already been internally reviewed, NSW Treasury is to reconsider the decision and make a new decision.
+The new decision, after an IPC recommendation, may be made by the original decisionmaker, or another delegated officer.